Display a list of files and subfolders

 XCOPY /L - List files without copying.

-You can also get File Sizes and Date/Time from Batch Parameters
+Get File Sizes and Date/Time from Batch Parameters.

 Some rights reserved